SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 and settle future conflicts.
 As a result, numerous comprimises were made on the fourteen points. \<\> One central purpose of the League of Nations was to fairly and humanitarianly divide the German colonies;
-however, when congress refused to join the League
+however, when congress refused to join the League, the allocation of colonies under a \"mandate\" system was directed by France and Britain.

 ## Furthermore, no states could achieve widespread liberty?